 “Luck is when preparation meets opportunity” -Coach Datka

 Can 50 really be the new 30?
 I really think so.
 Yes, you always need to have a little luck but as an old football coach once told me, “luck is when preparation meets opportunity.”
-So yes, I do think it’s possible if you are willing to create a new mind-set when it comes to how you workout, train and prepare yourself for the opportunity to enjoy 50.
-This means having the willingness to consider flat resistance bands as a training “necessity” versus a training “alternative.”
+So yes, I do think it’s possible if you are willing to create a new mind-set when it comes to how you workout, train and prepare yourself for the opportunity to enjoy 50 and beyond.

+As an example, having the willingness to consider flat resistance bands as a training “necessity” versus a training “alternative.”
 This is a very difficult mind shift for many individuals.
 Especially when everything you read and see is based on weights, muscle building and appearance — while very little is written about keeping the body feeling and moving well.

 Here are 5 Keys to Making 50 the New 30 and How RBT Helps Make These Happen

-Key #1: Continually exercise using different patterns
+1. Continually exercise using different patterns and planes of movement

-Change up Directions with Band Pulling
+Change Up Directions with Band Pulling

-Key #2: Be willing to change up speeds
+2. Be willing to change up speeds

 A body that moves at the same slow speed eventually loses the ability to move at faster speeds.
-This is why you see very few 40 and older individuals able to move quickly or run fast.
-Being able to move at different speeds improves balance and creates faster muscle reaction time which are both keys to avoiding falls or being injured when awkward movements come our way.
+This is why you see very few 40 and older individuals able to move quickly or run at different speeds.
+Being able to move at different speeds improves balance and creates faster muscle reaction time.
+These are both keys to better balance, avoiding falls or being injured when awkward movements come our way.

 Traditional constant free weight resistance is done essentially at one speed no matter how much you try to go faster.
-Band Training allows you to actually change up speeds safely which, in turn, allows you to train muscles to respond faster when driven to do so.
+A band’s variable resistance actually allows you to change up speeds safely and naturally which, in turn, allows you to train muscles to respond faster.

 Training With Speed Safely

-Key #3: Think movements, not just muscles
+3. Think movements, not just muscles

 Traditional training constantly emphasizes muscles versus movements.
 Just open up a fitness magazine and you will see workouts for a better chest, arms and legs but rarely do you see a workout for better pushing, pulling or squatting.